Garden

 Excessively sandy soil may drain too quickly, leading to plants not getting the water and nutrients they need.

 On the other hand, heavy clay soil can retain too much water, causing root rot.
-Aim for a soil texture that allows water to drain well while keeping enough moisture for plant growth. - Nutrient Content:
+Aim for a soil texture that allows water to drain well while keeping enough moisture for plant growth.

 Soil should be rich in essential nutrients for vegetable plants to thrive.